lathika-sunder/Multiplying-two-matrix/README.md

 ## PROGRAM:
 ```
 Program to multiply two arrays using numpy
-Developed by:   LOGESHWARI.P
+Developed by:   LATHIKA SUNDER
-RegisterNumber: 21500746
+RegisterNumber: 21001244

 import numpy as np
 n=int(input())